-The Peru-Australia Free Trade Agreement (PAFTA) has state of the art commitments for trade in the digital age.
+The TPP has state of the art commitments for trade in the digital age.
 The internet is an essential tool for Australian companies doing business in the global economy and a dynamic marketplace for Australian consumers.
-PAFTA includes rules about the movement and storage of data as well as enhanced commitments to protect privacy and consumer rights and efforts to combat 'spam' messages.
+The TPP includes new rules about the movement and storage of data as well as enhanced commitments to protect privacy, consumer rights and efforts to combat 'spam' messages.
 The TPP strikes the right balance to deliver outcomes for Australian business and consumers – now and into the future.

 Keeping information moving

 For the first time in a trade agreement, TPP countries will guarantee the free flow of data across borders for service suppliers and investors as part of their business activity.
-This 'movement of information' or 'data flow' is relevant to all kinds of businesses, such as Australian hotels that rely on international online reservation system, to an Australian telecommunications company seeking to provide data management services to businesses across a number of TPP markets.
+This 'movement of information' or 'data flow' is relevant to all kinds of businesses - from an Australian hotel which relies on an international online reservation system, to an Australian telecommunications company seeking to provide data management services to businesses across a number of TPP markets.
 TPP countries have retained the ability to maintain and amend regulations related to data flows, but have undertaken to do so in a way that does not create barriers to trade.

-Australia's open and robust regulatory framework, including the Privacy Act and e-health record system (Personally Controlled Electronic Health Record Act 2012), will not be affected by these PAFTA commitments.
+Australia's open and robust regulatory framework, including the Privacy Act and e-health record system (Personally Controlled Electronic Health Record Act 2012), will not be affected by these TPP commitments.

 Addressing localisation barriers

-Australia and Peru cannot force businesses to build data storage centres or use local computing facilities.
-Australia and Peru have committed not to impose these kinds of 'localisation' requirements on computing facilities – providing certainty to businesses as they look to optimise investment decisions.
+TPP countries cannot force businesses to build data storage centres or use local computing facilities in TPP markets.
+TPP countries have committed not to impose these kinds of 'localisation' requirements on computing facilities – providing certainty to businesses as they look to optimise investment decisions.

 Software: new opportunities and greater certainty for exporters

-Australian software and games will enjoy fair and equal treatment in Peru, providing new opportunities for Australian exporters of all sizes.
-In addition, Australian software suppliers will not be required to hand over valuable source code when seeking to import or distribute software in Peru.
+Australian software and games will enjoy fair and equal treatment across TPP markets, providing new opportunities for Australian exporters of all sizes.
+In addition, Australian software suppliers will not be required to hand over valuable source code when seeking to import or distribute software in a TPP country.

 Preventing forced transfers of technology

-Under PAFTA, Australian investors will not be required to transfer technology, production processes, or other proprietary information in order to carry on business in Peru.
+Under the TPP, Australian investors will not be required to transfer technology, production processes, or other proprietary information in order to carry on business in a TPP country.

 No customs duties on electronic content or transmissions